BtcAutoNode/BtcAutoNode/README.md

 ...
 </pre>
 <pre>
-If you want to log script output into a log file, execute the scripts like this:
+If you want to log the script output into a log file, execute the scripts like this:
 ./2_install_fulcrum.sh | tee >(ansi2txt > fulcrum.log) [using ansi2text to strip off color codes]
 ./2_install_fulcrum.sh | tee fulcrum.log [to keep colorcodes: view file with: less -R fulcrum.conf]
 </pre>